NatTuck/scratch-2021-01/notes-4550/20-testing/notes.md

  * This allows multiple tests to run concurrently - since transactions are isolated, different tests won't see each other's changes.

-There's one more complicaton: Fixtures
+There's one more complication: Fixtures

 Some functionality can be tested in isolation.
 To test inserting a User, you can construct a User, insert it, and then verify that it was inserted correctly.